Wayside School Gets a Little Stranger: Plot

 It is almost Christmas, but Kathy is the only one in the class who does not believe in Santa Claus.
-When Louis comes into the classroom dressed as Santa, Kathy tries to prove that Santa isn't real.
-Mrs. Jewls eventually resolves the situation by saying that Louis is one of Santa's helpers, and the class vows to help Santa even if he isn't real.
+When Louis comes into the classroom dressed as Santa, Kathy tries to prove that Santa is not real.
+Mrs. Jewls eventually resolves the situation by saying that Louis is one of Santa's helpers, and the class vows to help Santa even if he is not real.